jentery/engl230v2/faq.md

 ## What Are the Assignments?

 We're back to campus during COVID-19.
-A lot is happening right now, so we're going to keep it simple to avoid feeling (more) overwhelmed.

-We're asking you to complete two types of assignments this term:
+These are complex and overwhelming times, so we'll try to keep this course as simple as possible.

+We're asking you to complete only **four assignments** this term, each **25%** of your final mark.
+You'll have an opportunity to **revise one** of your first three assignments to improve your grade.
+(Your mark can only improve with revision.)

-* **Written responses to four prompts** (each 20% of your final mark, totaling 80%): You'll respond (individually, outside of class time) briefly to four prompts through a combination of audio, images, and text.
-The prompts will ask you to examine assigned materials, with attention to detail, from a critical perspective.
-Each response will constitute 20% of your final mark, and you'll have an opportunity to revise one of your first three responses to improve your grade.
-All four responses will be assessed based on rubrics provided in the prompts themselves, and you will submit each of them via Brightspace.
-(Please do not submit them via email or in print.)
+For each assignment, you will respond briefly to a prompt (available in Brightspace) through a combination of audio, images, and/or text.
+The prompt will ask you to examine assigned materials, with attention to detail, from a critical perspective.
+It will also provide you with options (choose your own adventure!) for how to respond.

-* **Eight worksheets** (totaling 20% of your final mark): You'll complete (in small groups, during class time) a series of worksheets that will address the foundations of media and literary studies.
-These exercises will be assessed somewhat generously based on a scale of "exceeds expectations," "meets expectations," "meets most expectations," "meets some expectations," "incomplete," and "not submitted."
-The worksheets will be marked in two bundles of four, and each bundle will constitute 10% of your final mark (for a total of 20%).
+Each response will be assessed based on a rubric provided in the prompt itself, and you will submit all four responses via Brightspace.

-There are no research papers, quizzes, presentations, or discussion forums in this course.
+This all means there are no research papers, quizzes, presentations, or discussion forums in this course.
 There are no exams, either.

-This approach to assignments means you'll need to submit something to Brightspace only four times this term (or five, if you revise).

 ## What's the Workload Like?

-The most important thing to know about this course is that **we'll opt for care in every instance.** If the workload becomes too much, or we're juggling more than we should, or we need to return to zoomrooms, then we'll cut materials, including assignments.
+The most important thing to know about this course is that **we'll opt for care in every instance.** If the workload becomes too much, or we're juggling more than we should, or we need to return to zoomrooms, then we'll cut materials.

 We suggest dedicating 3 to 5 hours of study each week to this course, plus 3 hours for weekly meetings (TWF).
 To frame expectations and decrease overwork, we assign in the schedule a number of recommended hours to each week of the course.

 ## What Will We Do in Class?

 We'll meet three days a week (TWF).
-A typical week will include a lecture on Tuesday, a large group discussion about a work of fiction on Wednesday, and, on Friday, a small group workshop on foundations, from interpreting media in the context of fiction to writing critically about media.
-Detailed lecture notes will be provided in Teams for the purposes of accessibility and group discussion.
+A typical week will include a lecture on Tuesday, a large group discussion about a work of fiction on Wednesday, and, on Friday, a workshop on foundations of media and literary studies, including writing with media.
+Detailed lecture notes will be provided in Word for Office 365 for the purposes of accessibility and group discussion.

 ## Is The Syllabus Available?